The Ultimate Guide to Avoid Crowds at National Parks

 Late Afternoon and Evening Visits Are Underrated

 Arriving after 4–5 PM is one of the most overlooked ways to avoid crowds at national parks.
-Many visitors leave to grab dinner or head back to their accommodations, especially families.
+Many visitors — especially families — leave in the afternoon to grab dinner or head back to their accommodations.
+The result: parking opens up, trails quiet down, and the golden-hour light is at its most spectacular.
+Especially in the summer, many places the sun doesn’t set until 9pm or later, make the most of daylight!

 Why this works:

-This strategy is especially effective in desert parks and during long summer days.
+This strategy is especially effective in desert parks and during long summer days when the heat drives people out and the evenings feel like a different world.

 What to know:

-• Summer vacation blurs weekday advantages in major parks
+• Summer vacation blurs weekday advantages in the most popular parks

-• Remote parks benefit more from weekday visits than iconic ones
+• Remote parks benefit more from weekday visits than the iconic, highly-trafficked ones

-Timing helps, but it works best when combined with early starts or longer hikes.
+Timing helps, but it works best when combined with an early start or a commitment to longer trails.

 The Truth About Off-Peak and Shoulder Seasons